Machine Learning

 References

-1. The Real Tropical Geometry of Neural Networks with Georg Loho, and Guido Montúfar.
-2024. [abstract] [arXiv]
+1. The Real Tropical Geometry of Neural Networks for Binary Classification with Georg Loho, and Guido Montúfar.
+Transactions on Machine Learning Research, 2024. [abstract] [url] [bibtex]